kaanaksit/odak/docs/course/index.md

 ## Brief course description
 Computational Light is a term that brings the concepts in computational methods with the characteristics of light.
-In other words, wherever we can program the qualities of light, such as its intensity or direction, this will get us into the topics of Computational Light.
+So more specifically, wherever we can program the qualities of light, such as intensity or direction, this will bring us into the topics of Computational Light.
 Some well-known subfields of Computational Light are Computer Graphics, Computational Displays, Computational Photography, Computational Imaging and Sensing, Computational Optics and Fabrication, Optical Communication, and All-optical Machine Learning.

 <figure markdown>